Wildlife at Arenas Negra

 The beach below is a sea turtle nursery.

-Leatherback and hawksbill sea turtles nest on this stretch of coastline every season.
-Witnessing it — even from a distance — is one of those moments you don't forget.
+During a recent stay, Ramon photographed hatchlings and fresh tracks right below the house.
+Witnessing it from a distance is one of those moments you don't forget.

 If you walk down to the beach and see sections cordoned off with yellow tape, those are active nests being protected by local conservation volunteers.
-Each taped-off mound contains dozens of eggs — a leatherback clutch can hold 80 or more.
+Each taped-off mound can contain dozens of eggs.

 The nests are fragile and the hatchlings' survival depends on people leaving them completely undisturbed.
 Please give them wide berth, keep the area dark at night, and resist every instinct to peek underneath.